gogins/csound-extended/README.md

     for Android are fetched from the core Csound repository, and rebuilt using the Android NDK.

+6. Csound for WebAssembly, almost all features of Csound as a WebAssembly module that will run Csound from a JavaScript interface in any current Web browser.

 New extensions may be added by me in the future.
 If you would like to add your own extension, enter an issue in this repository or submit a pull request.